DataCanvasIO/HyperTS/docs/en_US/source/contents/0100_overview.rst

 - **Abundant evaluation methods**

   After obtaining the trained model, HyperTS provides functions ``predict()`` and ``evaluate()`` to evaluate the model peformance.
-The output matrics include a variety of criterions like MSE, SMAPE, F1-score, accuracy，etc. Besides, function ``plot()`` will plot a interactive forcasting curves with confidence intervals, which makes the results more informative and better visualized.
+The output matrics include a variety of criterions like MSE, SMAPE, F1-score, accuracy, etc. Besides, function ``plot()`` will plot an interactive forcasting curves with confidence intervals, which makes the results more informative and better visualized.

-Feature Metrics
+Feature Matrix
 ================

 Below is the overview of all features and run modes of HyperTS: